 The Unfunded Mandates Reform Act of 1995 (2 U.S.C.
 1531-1538) requires Federal agencies to assess the effects of their discretionary regulatory actions.
 In particular, the Act addresses actions that may result in the expenditure by a State, local, or tribal government, in the aggregate, or by the private sector of $100,000,000 (adjusted for inflation) or more in any one year.
 Though this proposed rule would not result in such an expenditure, we do discuss the effects of this rule elsewhere in this preamble.

-We have analyzed this proposed rule under Department of Homeland Security Directive 023-01 and Commandant Instruction M16475.1D, which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
+We have analyzed this proposed rule under Department of Homeland Security Directive 023-01, Rev. 1, associated implementing instructions, and Environmental Planning COMDTINST 5090.1 (series), which guide the Coast Guard in complying with the National Environmental Policy Act of 1969 (42 U.S.C.
 4321-4370f), and have made a preliminary determination that this action is one of a category of actions that do not individually or cumulatively have a significant effect on the human environment.
-This proposed rule involves a safety zone lasting approximately 7 hours that would prohibit entry within 100-yards of swim participants.
-Normally such actions are categorically excluded from further review under paragraph L60(a) of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 01.
-A preliminary Record of Environmental Consideration supporting this determination is available in the docket where indicated under ADDRESSES.
+This proposed rule involves This proposed rule involves a safety zone lasting approximately 7 hours that would prohibit entry within 100-yards for swim participants.
+Normally such actions are categorically excluded from further review under paragraph L60(a) of Appendix A, Table 1 of DHS Instruction Manual 023-01-001-01, Rev. 1.
+A preliminary Record of Environmental Consideration supporting this determination is available in the docket.
+For instructions on locating the docket, see the ADDRESSES section of this preamble.
 We seek any comments or information that may lead to the discovery of a significant environmental impact from this proposed rule.

 G. Protest Activities